nginxinc/nginx-ingress-workshops/Plus/labs/lab6/readme.md

    This is an important NGINX Plus feature.
 NGINX tracks each `pod`'s response time, and distributes more traffic to faster pods in the cluster.

-    In today's Digital Experience production workloads, it is important to send customers' requests to the most reliable and performant `pod` (server).
+    In today's Modern Application production workloads, it is important to send customers' requests to the most reliable and performant `pod` (server).
 NGINX Plus's `LeastTime - LastByte` Load Balancing algorithm allows you to handle more total requests, and, it adjusts automatically as pod performance and conditions in the Kubernetes cluster change minute by minute.

-    **This yields a better customer experience, essential for today's modern digital experience workloads.**
+    > **This yields a better customer experience, essential for today's modern digital experience workloads.**

     **NOTE**: the Response time differential must be `> 20ms` between the pods, for NGINX to consider some pods faster than others.